Photographer or Educator

 LCD Benefits

-First of all the LCD on most modern digital cameras and even cell phones is pretty big.
-Compare that screen to the little eye piece on the Nikon P7000 above and at a first glance you might prefer using it over the viewfinder.
+First, the LCD on most modern digital cameras and cell phones is pretty big.
+Compare that screen to the little eyepiece on the Nikon P7000 above, and at first glance, you might prefer using it over the viewfinder.

-For the most part you can display more information on the LCD than in the viewfinders.
-Here you can see I have the camera set for Aperture Priority due to the big “A” in the left-hand corner.
-You can also see the ISO of 100, 1/1 and ƒ/4.
-In addition to these settings you can see the histogram, the flash is turned off, vibration reduction is on and also infrared remote is turned on.
+You can display more information on the LCD than on the viewfinders.
+I have the camera set for Aperture Priority here due to the big “A” in the left-hand corner.
+You can also see the ISO of 100, 1/1, and ƒ/4.
+In addition to these settings, you can see the histogram, the flash is turned off, the vibration reduction is on, and the infrared remote is turned on.

-As you can see in this photo of me using the LCD, I must keep the camera a good distance from my face.
+As you can see in this photo of me using the LCD, I must keep the camera a reasonable distance from my face.

 LCD Disadvantages

-Holding the camera still this far out is difficult.
-I guess you now know why almost all point and shoot cameras now have vibration reduction.
-It is trying to compensate for the above average camera shake as compared to the viewfinder.
+Holding the camera still this far out isn’t easy.
+I guess you now know why almost all point-and-shoot cameras now have vibration reduction.
+It is trying to compensate for the above-average camera shake compared to the viewfinder.

-Now using the viewfinder the camera now is right next to my eye.
+Now, using the viewfinder, the camera is next to my eye.

 I can now use my two hands and my head as a tripod.
-I push the camera next to my head and this will help steady the camera and when you do that your pictures are sharper because you are not as prone to shaking the camera.
+I push the camera next to my head, which will help steady the camera.
+When you do that, your pictures will be sharper because you are less prone to shaking the camera.

-My Nikon D4 also has a LCD like the Nikon P7000, but you will rarely see photographers using it to shoot still images.
+My Nikon D4 also has an LCD like the Nikon P7000, but photographers rarely use it to shoot still images.

-When you are outside it is very difficult to see the LCD in bright sunlight.
-I would prefer the viewfinder.
+When you are outside, it is tough to see the LCD in bright sunlight.
+I prefer the viewfinder.

 Viewfinder Advantages

-• Can use your body as a tripod since you can now steady the camera on your head
+• You can use your body as a tripod since you can now steady the camera on your head.

 Viewfinder Disadvantages

-If you want to take a photo above at a birds-eye l you cannot see what you are doing and the LCD will help you still see what the camera is seeing.
-This is also true for low worm’s eye perspective.
+If you want to take a photo above at a bird’s l, you cannot see what you are doing, and the LCD will help you know what the camera is seeing.
+This is also true from the perspective of a low worm’s eye.

 Conclusion

-Neither the viewfinder or LCD works for every situation.
-I would always want both on any camera I buy for now on.
+Neither the viewfinder nor LCD works for every situation.
+I would always want both on any camera I buy from now on.

 Tips on photographing PowerPoint presentations